XiongLuoxing/marsala/README.md

 If necessary, you are recommended to change the commands in file marsala, to fit in the version of pragram with the parameters we use now.

+The reference genome version we use is hg19.

 ## Obtaining and intalling Marsala

 You can download the latest source release on github.